- 05 May 2025

 - Click Download CSV to export detailed billing data.

 - Use the date picker to adjust the reporting period.
 Filtering is available by month, enabling you to track project usage at both an overall level and for individual projects.
-You can select predefined timeframes such as the current month, last month, 3, 6, or 12 months, or customize the range by selecting specific months (use the Click + Drag to select multiple months.
 This flexibility allows for efficient monitoring of resource utilization across different periods and projects.

 Custom Months Range